GRI: 102-16; 102-17; 205-2

 These principles are reflected in our digital citizenship programs and initiatives, including privacy; the use of emerging technologies and data; data, records and information management; and information security and cybersecurity.

 Walmart’s supply chain reaches over 100,000 suppliers globally.
 Through our Responsible Sourcing program, we establish our expectation that suppliers and their facilities operate responsibly and in a way that protects worker dignity.
 Our expectations are stated in our Standards for Suppliers, we use a risk-based approach to monitoring our supply chain and we use insights to make purchasing decisions that support our responsible sourcing objectives.
-Read more: People in supply chains brief.
+Read more: People in Supply Chains.

 - The success of certain of our programs are dependent on the engagement, participation and cooperation of our associates, suppliers and other business partners.